Begin of page section:

 How was the papyrus used?

-Grenfell und Hunt identified the fragment as a Greek language tax account of beer and oil and it was later reused as part of the mummy wrapping for “Mummy 46”.
+Grenfell und Hunt identified the fragment as a Greek language tax account of beer and oil and it was later reused as part of a mummy cartonnage (mummy wrapping).

 What is interesting about the piece?